Mission:

 B. Maintain online repository of all CRC legal and governance documents (this excludes responsibility for committee reports).

-C. Ensure minutes of the Board of Directors meetings are recorded.
+C. Ensures minutes of the Board of Directors meetings are recorded.

 ARTICLE 5 Meetings